🍾

 • Ambonnay is one of 17 Grand Cru villages in Champagne, rated 100% on the échelle des crus

-• The village is planted 81% Pinot Noir and 19% Chardonnay on south and south-east facing slopes
+• The village is dominated by Pinot Noir on south and south-east-facing slopes

 • Ambonnay has a tradition of producing Coteaux Champenois still red wines in addition to Champagne